-[00:31:26] M. Margaret McKeown: He wrote a book called Farewell to Texas kind of proclaiming all the bad things that were happening in Texas in terms of development.
-Ladybird Johnson hated the title of that book.
+[00:30:53] Judge McKeown: And that came up a lot in Texas.
+He wrote a book called Farewell to Texas kind of proclaiming all the bad things that were happening in Texas in terms of development.
+Lady Bird Johnson hated the title of that book.
 She tried to get him to change it.
-She wanted to endorse the book, she believed in parts of it, but she didn't like the idea that he was saying farewell to Texas.
+She wanted to endorse the book.
+She believed in parts of it, but she didn't like the idea that he was saying farewell to Texas.
 But there he kind of highlights that tension between what's happening locally and what's happening nationally.

-And the irony of it is Douglas understood that, in effect, all politics is local, so when he was going down to Congress to talk with members of Congress, he was talking to them about the interest of their constituents and what would matter back home.
+[00:31:26] Judge McKeown: And the irony of it is Douglas understood that in effect all politics is local.
+So when he was going down to Congress to talk with members of Congress, he was talking to them about the interests of their constituents and what would matter back home.
 So even though he's just walking those few steps between the Supreme Court and the Capitol, he knew that they would really cotton to their constituents.

-[00:32:29] M. Margaret McKeown: So he was somebody that was always playing the state angle all the time, and when he would get an issue or an area that he was concerned about, he had what he called committees of correspondence, kind of hearkening to the Civil War, where he would get all these citizens to flood the members of Congress with what their personal and local interests might be.
-So Douglas was somebody with a larger vision.
+So he was somebody that was always playing the state angle all the time.
+And when he would get an issue or an area that he was concerned about, he had what he called committees of correspondence, kind of hearkening back to the Civil War, where he would get all these citizens to flood the members of Congress with what their personal and local interests might be.

+[00:32:23] Judge McKeown: So Douglas was somebody with a larger vision.
 He certainly was not somebody who was telescoping his view just on one issue or one area of the country, but he was looking much broader.
-And I think that whether he changed the law of standing, he had other cases on standing in which he, they expanded to be able to basically have environmental rights be a basis for bringing standing, although you had to have someone who was impacted by it.
+And I think that whether he changed the law of standing, he had other cases on standing in which they expanded to be able to basically have environmental rights be a basis for bringing standing, although you had to have someone who was impacted by it.
+So he had some significant standing cases that didn't go as far as this one.

-[00:33:26] M. Margaret McKeown: So he had some significant standing cases that didn't go as far as this one.
-And, interestingly, Black wrote a beautiful dissent, he's never given credit for it because Douglas overshadowed him, but Black wrote a beautiful dissent in the same case bringing up a lot of those same and lyrical issues that you talk about, Jeff.
+[00:33:01] Judge McKeown: And interestingly, Black wrote a beautiful dissent.
+He's never given credit for it because Douglas overshadowed him.
+But Black wrote a beautiful dissent in the same case, bringing up a lot of those same and lyrical issues that you talk about, Jeff.

-[00:33:48] Jeffrey Rosen: Fascinating and, of course, I'm tempted to find the Black dissent, [laughing] but we'll wait for that.
+[00:33:18] Jeffrey Rosen: Fascinating.
+And, of course, I'm tempted to find the Black dissent, but we'll wait for that.
 And, Jeff Sutton, your book, 51 Imperfect Solutions, is such a powerful illumination of state constitutions, and you've noted that about a third of states have provisions that allow them to construe laws to protect the environment.
-Are there Justice Douglases today, who are serving on the state courts?
+Are there Justice Douglases today who are serving on state courts?